-The gcp:bigquery/iamBinding:IamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for BigQuery tables by granting a specific role to a list of members.
-This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative member addition.
+The gcp:bigquery/iamBinding:IamBinding resource, part of the Pulumi GCP provider, grants a specific IAM role to a list of members on a BigQuery table, with authoritative control over that role’s membership.
+This guide focuses on two capabilities: authoritative role grants to multiple members and incremental member additions.

 Grant a role to multiple members at once

-Teams managing table access often need to grant the same role to multiple users, service accounts, or groups.
+Teams managing table access often need to grant the same role to multiple users, service accounts, or groups simultaneously.

 import * as pulumi from "@pulumi/pulumi";